zentarilabs/pods-and-clues/docs/cases/case-000.md

 Renzo met it a beat late, but it landed.

-Dev’s backpack shifted as he moved, like it had been tossed on in a rush.
-He had the kind of presence that made the lobby feel just a little less intimidating.
+Dev had the kind of presence that made the lobby feel just a little less intimidating.

 Zara offered a small, friendly smile, then glanced at the shared email on her phone.
 “Floor 22,” she said.
 “That’s where we’re headed.”